Sunny Beach: Attractions

 Attractions for tourists include the beach, water sports, and the nearby historic site of Nessebar.
 There are two water parks near the resort and third to be built soon near the exit to Kosharitca.

 The Decade of Symphonic Music, part of the International Folklore Festival, fashion shows, and various beach competitions are held in Sunny Beach.
 The Golden Orpheus song contest was held here until 1999.

 Climate

 Sunny Beach has a humid subtropical climate (Köppen climate classification Cfa; Trewartha climate classification Cf).
 Average annual temperatures is around 14 °C. During the summer the sea temperatures stay around 26 °C. Winters are cool, windy and have moderate rainfall.

 Media

 The BBC has broadcast the programme Booze, Bar Crawls and Bulgaria: Stacey Dooley Investigates.
 This focussed on the negative aspects of the Sunny Beach resort such as excessive drinking, overpriced private medical treatment and the availability of illegal drugs.

 The UK's Channel 4 have commissioned Dragonfly Film and Television Productions to film three episodes of the next series of What Happens in Sunny Beach, Bulgaria.
 The show portrays the activities of Britons who escape their mundane lives to enjoy the lawlessness of Sunny Beach.

+In 2022, Channel 4 also commissioned Parable to produce the 6-part documentary series Emergency on Sunny Beach, covering how local emergency services and frontline workers handle the summer peak in tourists, and what they think of the British tourists.
+The series was broadcast in 2023.